 The Organization of American States (OAS), offers scholarship opportunities to citizens of OAS member countries as a way to assist these member states in their domestic efforts by supporting human resource development in priority areas.
 Scholarships are intended to serve as a complement to funds which the recipient may receive from other sources.
 Applicants may apply to the OAS for a scholarship on a self-placed basis after they have applied and received admission to a graduate program of their choice, or may apply directly to the OAS for a scholarship before seeking admission to a program.
 MIDP has a formal agreement with OAS to match OAS scholarship offers for those accepted to the MIDP program.
 Learn more.

 This fellowship is in partnership with United States Peace Corps.
 To be eligible, one must be a returned Peace Corps Volunteer (RPCV) and submit a Description of Service (DOS) with their application.
 All RPCVs are considered for this award.
-The award carries a partial tuition scholarship.
+The award carries a 50% tuition scholarship.
 In exchange, Fellows use the skills they developed working abroad to complete community service internships for local, underserved communities during the academic year.
 Learn more.

 Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Thomas R. Pickering Fellowship Program provides graduate students with financial support, mentoring and professional development to prepare them academically and professionally for a career with the U.S. Department of State.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.
 Accepted MIDP candidates will receive a 50% tuition scholarship.
 Learn more.